Windows 7 Forums Search

 OR

-B) In the Virtual Windows XP window, click on Action (menu bar) and Close.
+B) In the Windows XP Mode window, click on Action (menu bar) and Close. (see screenshot below step 16)

-11. Installing a Program in Virtual Windows XP -
+16. Installing a Program in Windows XP Mode

 NOTE: You would install a program in Virtual Windows XP just like you would in Windows 7 with the same access to everything in Windows 7.
 For example, hard drives, DVD drives, USB drives, Windows 7 folders and files, etc.....

-A) After you have installed any program in Virtual Windows XP, you will notice that there will now be a shortcut to it also in the Windows 7 Start Menu.
-(See screenshot below)
+A) After you have installed any program (ex: CCleaner) in Windows XP Mode, you will notice that there will now also be a shortcut to it in the Windows 7 Start Menu in the Windows XP Mode Applications folder under Windows Virtual PC and Windows XP Mode. (see screenshot below)

-NOTE: Double clicking on the shortcut in the Windows 7 Start Menu will open and run the program in Windows XP Mode.
-You can now move or copy this Windows XP Mode program shortcut where you like in Windows 7 for easy use.
+NOTE: Double clicking on the program's shortcut (ex: CCleaner) in the Windows 7 Start Menu when Windows XP Mode is closed will open and run the program in Windows 7 but as if it you were running it in Windows XP Mode.
+You could also move or copy this Windows XP Mode Applications shortcut where you like in Windows 7 for easy use.

 That's it,